IVANCSDO/Liga_de_Aventureros/README.md

 ENG

 About the Project
-The project wants to emulate a web/forum for the management of a "League of Adventurers", a format used for role-playing in large groups.
+The project wants to emulate a web/forum for the management of a "Adventurers League", a format used for role-playing in large groups.

 Content
 The project contains HTML, CSS and JS files for a demo page.
 It also includes some images that are used as placeholders or concepts to enhance the visual aspect of the project.